ajitsingh98/Data-Science-Interview-Questions-Answers/ensemble_techniques.md

     3. Explain how a cyclic cosine annealing schedule as proposed by Loshchilov [10] and [13] is used to converge to multiple local minima.

 ---

+13. Two popular algorithms for winning Kaggle solutions are Light GBM and XGBoost.
+They are both gradient boosting algorithms.
+    1. What is gradient boosting?
+    1. What problems is gradient boosting good for?